atfdeenk/revobank-api/README.md

 # RevoBank API

-A secure and robust banking API built with Flask and SQLAlchemy, featuring comprehensive transaction management, account relationships, and JWT authentication.
+A secure and robust RESTful banking API that enables account management, transactions, and user operations with comprehensive security features.
+Built with Flask and SQLAlchemy, it provides a reliable platform for banking operations with proper transaction management and data integrity.

+## Overview

+RevoBank API is designed to handle core banking operations with a focus on:
+- Secure user authentication and authorization
+- Multiple account types with different requirements
+- Safe transaction processing with ACID properties
+- Comprehensive activity tracking and history
+- Rich API documentation and testing

 ## Features